There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Dermatologists use a specialized instrument to “sand” skin.
 Removing the top layers of skin frees the clogs that cause blackheads.

-OTC glycolic acid or salicylic acid helps keep pores from getting clogged and speeds up the shedding of dead skin cells.
+OTC glycolic acid or salicylic acid helps keep pores from clogging and speeds up dead skin cell shedding.
 Over-the-counter ointments take some time to work.
 Use them for at least eight weeks before expecting to see improvement in how the skin looks.

 Natural and Home Remedies